 Figures of the American Civil Rights Movement like Martin Luther King Jr., Malcolm X, and Harriet Tubman are more internationally known, but other respected individuals also hail from Mobile.

-It is a carefully curated tour that encompasses the entire city, highlighting the notable people and events that culminate in the melting pot that we are today.
+It is a carefully curated tour that encompasses the entire city, highlighting the notable people and events that culminated in the melting pot that we are today.

 You can expect to learn more about the following focal points if you decide to go on this trail.

 Also called Plateau, Africatown is a community first populated by 32 people on board the last illegal shipment of slaves from West Africa.
 110-160 people were smuggled into Mobile even after the 1807 Act Prohibiting the Importation of Slaves was implemented.

 These 32 people established a modest community where they retained their language and customs well into the 50s.
 Later generations learned how to adapt and incorporate English into their vocabulary.

 The last slave ship called Clotilda reached Mobile Bay in the autumn of 1859, captained by William foster and owned by Tim Meaher.
 They burned the ship to cover up this illegal activity.

 The National Museum of African American History and Culture partnered up with the Alabama Historical Commission to retrieve parts of Clotilda on the Slave Wrecks Project.

 Their goal is to humanize horrific events by recovering sunken memories.
 This is to illustrate the impact of these heinous crimes.

 Related Reading: History Of Gee’s Bend Quilts – Learn More Here.